top of page

 Our Mission

-The Western Piedmont Council of Governments Area Agency on Aging will be Region E's leading source of information, options and services for individuals as they grow older.
-We will achieve this goal by working with the region's older adults, persons with disabilities, families, services providers and community leaders to build livable and senior friendly communities that are prepared to meet the challenges of a growing aging population.
+The Western Piedmont Council of Governments Area Agency on Aging aims to be the Western Piedmont's trusted source for information, choices, and services that support people as they age.
+We work with older adults, people with disabilities, families, service providers, and community leaders to build livable, senior‑friendly communities that are ready to meet the needs of a growing aging population.

 Our Services